melihbirim/zpam/training-data/README.md

-# ZPO Training Data
+# ZPAM Training Data

-This directory contains sample email datasets for training ZPO's spam detection models.
-The data is organized in a structure that works seamlessly with ZPO's enhanced training system.
+This directory contains sample email datasets for training ZPAM's spam detection models.
+The data is organized in a structure that works seamlessly with ZPAM's enhanced training system.

 ## Directory Structure